Leroy Sane & Marco Reus in but no Mario Gotze as Germany announce squad for European Championship qualifiers | Goal.com

 Fellow goalkeeper Manuel Neuer is also named in the squad despite struggling with a knee injury of his own.
 The 33-year-old is back in training with Bayern Munich ahead of the DFB-Pokal final this weekend and will be assessed by Germany team doctors next week.

-Lukas Klostermann and Jonathan Tah are included in the senior squad but remain eligble for the Under-21 side.
-The duo will link up with the Under-21 squad after the two senior games ahead of this summer's European Under-21 Championships in Italy.
+Lukas Klostermann and Jonathan Tah are included in the senior squad but will link up with the Under-21 squad after the two senior games ahead of this summer's European Under-21 Championships in Italy.

 There is once again no place for Mats Hummels, Jerome Boateng and Thomas Muller, who were left out of the squad for games against Serbia and the Netherlands in March and told they would no longer be considered for international selection.